DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/filtervisible.md

 Selector().filterVisible() → Selector
 ```

-Visible are elements that *do not* have `display: none` or `visibility: hidden` CSS properties and have non-zero width and height.
+The elements that *do not* have `display: none` or `visibility: hidden` CSS properties and have non-zero width and height are considered visible.

 ## Example